FlamesRunner/natCP/README.md

 That's it.
 Make sure you save the slave access key, though!

+Note: You will need to restart your system to enter with the OpenVZ kernel.

 ## Host node installation

 Host node installation is a little more complicated.